JAlblas/data-engineering-zoomcamp/module-1-docker-terraform/README.md

         main(args)

 Note that the create_engine now uses the parsed arguments to create the connection string.
+Also, I changed the read_csv call to include the compression argument since the file we will download is gzip compressed.

 Note that the file download is currently is: https://github.com/DataTalksClub/nyc-tlc-data/releases/download/yellow/yellow_tripdata_2021-01.csv.gz